Shanghai steel rebar, HRC futures range-bound on lean downstream demand

-BEIJING, May 13 (Reuters) - Chinese steel rebar and hot-rolled coil futures traded in a tight range on Friday but looked set to post weekly losses as COVID-19-related restrictions and heavy rains dented downstream demand.
+BEIJING, May 13 (Reuters) - Chinese steel rebar and hot-rolled coil futures traded in a tight range on Friday and posted weekly losses as COVID-19-related restrictions and heavy rains dented downstream demand.

 China has been trying to strengthen its economy hit by the COVID outbreak, rolling out measures to help small firms and stabilise jobs and relaxing controls in the property market.